gigi-codes/capstone/README.md

 ---
 SUMMARY
 ---
-I sought to model ridership in general, and with a few additional regressors.
-Various models using [Facebook's _Prophet_](https://facebook.github.io/prophet/) and [Linkedin's _Greykite_](https://linkedin.github.io/greykite/) frameworks produced good results for modelling data prior to early-COVID-pandemic-shutdowns, but they and _ARIMA_ models failed to capture the percipitous monthly riderhip drop, and exceedingly low rise.
+I modelled ridership in general, and with a few additional regressors.
+Various models using [Facebook's _Prophet_](https://facebook.github.io/prophet/) and [Linkedin's _Greykite_](https://linkedin.github.io/greykite/) frameworks produced good results for modelling data prior to early-COVID-pandemic-shutdowns, but they and _ARIMA_ models failed to capture the percipitous, unprescendented monthly riderhip drop, and exceedingly low rise.

 I included average _fuel price_, increased number of _registered cars_ as well as _consumer debt_ as additional regressors in both _Prophet_ and _Greykite_, but there was no significant effect at that resolution.